nojhan/colout/README.md

 ## OPTIONS

 * `-h`, `--help`:
-  Show an help message and exit
+  Show a help message and exit

 * `-g`, `--groups`:
   For color maps (like "rainbow"), iterate over matching groups in the pattern instead of over patterns.